 - Relocate to Mauritius: the ideal place to live and do business

-How to register a company in Mauritius and do business
+Discover how to register a company in Mauritius to maximise your business potential?

-Both foreign companies and individuals can proceed with the creation and registration of a company, as well as its incorporation in Mauritius, which requires the services of a company formation services provider to ease the application for incorporation.
-No minimum capital is required, and the Mauritian laws allows for 100% foreign ownership.
-An applicant needs to provide the following information prior to setting up a company in Mauritius by providing these essential details:
+Both foreign companies and individuals can reap the benefits of the Mauritian jurisdiction by creating and registering a company.
+Therefore, this process requires the services of a company formation services provider like Sunibel to facilitate the application for incorporation.
+No minimum capital is required, and the Mauritian laws allow for 100% foreign ownership.
+Aspiring business owners can easily set up a company in Mauritius by providing these essential details: